jkndrkn/writings/pronouns.md

-I use they/them pronouns exclusively!
+I use they/them/their pronouns exclusively!

-# Examples of usage:
+# How to use they/them/their pronouns

 - John David is a musician.
 They play cello and upright bass.
+- John David is punctual.
+You can rely on them to arrive on time.
 - John David loves to write code.
 Their projects are usually well-maintained.

 # Questions:

-## Why do you use they/them pronouns?
+## Why do you use they/them/their pronouns?

 I identify as a genderfluid or genderqueer nonbinary person.
 Being referred to as "man", "bro", "dude", etc. has never felt right to me.
 I am most comfortable when I can express my femme side.